Kenneth Faried: TSG GhostHawks (2025)

 On October 8, 2025, Faried signed with the TSG GhostHawks of the P. League+ in Taiwan.

-Panathinaikos (2025–present)
+Panathinaikos (2025–2026)

 On 9 November 2025, Faried signed a two-month contract with EuroLeague powerhouse Panathinaikos to cover the gap left by the simultaneous injuries of the team's three centers: Mathias Lessort, Ömer Yurtseven, and Richaun Holmes.

 Despite initial doubts about his age, form and fitness, he was named MVP of his first EuroLeague game against Paris Basketball on 12 November 2025, recording a double-double with 18 points, 12 rebounds, and 3 blocks, helping the team secure a decisive victory.
 On top of that, two days later, he was again a key player to Panathinaikos victory at Real Madrid with a near double-double game of 16 points and 8 rebounds, having also the game highlight with a poster dunk against Edy Tavares, Euroleague's premier rim protector.

+Cangrejeros de Santurce (2026)

+On June 22, 2026, Faried joined the Cangrejeros de Santurce, a team he previously played for in 2025, to finish off the 2026 BSN season.
+On June 23, he had his season debut, where he had a dominant 23 point, 14 rebound debut in a very competitive win against the Gigantes de Carolina.

+In game 3 of the BSN playoffs with the series tied 1–1 against the Criollos de Caguas, Kenneth had a monster 17-point, 23-rebound performance, leading Santurce to a 105–100 overtime victory.

+Baskonia (2026–present)

+On August 25, 2026, he signed with Baskonia of the Liga ACB and the EuroLeague.